-Around a third of each incoming undergraduate class at UCLA is made up of transfers, and 1/3 of UCLA's baccalaureate degrees are awarded to transfer students.
-UCLA has the largest transfer student population in the UC system, totaling 7,375 enrolled transfers in 2013.* We just accepted 2,900 new transfers.
-We're proud of our long tradition of Bruin transfer student success.
+UCLA is proud of our long tradition of Bruin transfer student success.
+About a third of each incoming undergraduate class at UCLA is made up of transfers, and transfers earn 1/3 of UCLA's baccalaureate degrees.
+UCLA has the largest transfer student population in the UC system, totaling 7,375 enrolled transfers in 2013.*

-UCLA faculty, staff, and employers value its transfers' previousexperience.
-Around 90% of UCLA'stransfers come from the thriving California Community College system, which, in conjunction with the Universities of California, have an rich history of excellent teaching of lower-division courses and providing access for students to world-class UCs and CalStates.* As UCLA Chancellor Gene Block, a former transfer student himself, reminds us:
+UCLA faculty and staff, as well as future employers, value transfer students' previous life experience.
+Around 90% of UCLA's transfers come from the thriving California Community College system, which, in conjunction with the Universities of California, have a rich history of teaching lower-division courses and providing access for students to world class UCs and CalStates.* As UCLA Chancellor Gene Block, a former transfer student himself, reminds us:

 the beauty of the public education system is that you do not have to be wealthy or dependent to access elite education institutions.*

 Students who transfer to UCLA do just as well in their classes and graduate at similar rates as students who arrive as freshmen.* Their demographics are also similar in age, ethnicity, and gender, but transfers are more likely to be financially independent from families, come from a wider range of socio-economic backgrounds, or be first-generation college students.*